ImCompleteOpposite/proot-distro-mods/README.md

 # Introduction:
-This is a tutorial and also a modification for Termux's proot distro.
 This repository provides detailed tutorials for using the proot-distro utility and provide modifications for the proot-distro utility.

 ## Prerequisites of the project
 <details><strong><summary>Install requirements</strong></summary>